PROTECTING VULNERABLE PEOPLE

 - Someone must be provided with the opportunity to receive counselling before being assisted to die

-- Anyone who assisted another person to die must report their involvement to an independent oversight council.
+- Protocols would require any authorised professional who assisted another person to die to report the death to an independent oversight council for compliance review.